davidgraeff/smarthomeday2018/1_mqtt_openhab.md

-So to wrap it up: MQTT can be enabled for your network by (1) installing, (2) configuring and (3) setting up a broker server next to your openHAB software and (4) clicking on the found item in your openHAB Paper UI inbox.
+So to wrap it up: MQTT can be enabled for your network by (1) installing, (2) configuring and (3) setting up a broker server next to your openHAB software and (4) adding the Broker Thing in Paper UI.
 Right?

 Actually, it is even simpler. openHAB comes with an embedded MQTT broker now: